mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 its atmosphere [@MARS_ORBITER].
 This is one of many examples here.
 People tend to confuse units quite often.
 We see similar errors occurring in various domains over the years:

-- On October 12, 1492, Christopher Columbus unintentionally discovered America because, during his travel preparations, he mixed the Arabic mile with a Roman mile, which led to the wrong estimation of the equator and his expected travel distance [@COLUMBUS].
+- On October 12, 1492, Christopher Columbus unintentionally discovered the sea route from Europe to America because, during his travel preparations, he mixed the Arabic mile with a Roman mile, which led to the wrong estimation of the equator and his expected travel distance [@COLUMBUS].
 - In 1628, a new warship, Vasa, accidentally had an asymmetrical hull (being thicker on the port side